fam-tung-lam/health_connector/packages/health_connector/README.md

 ```

 > **Important**: Apps can only delete records they created.
-> Attempting to delete records from other apps will silently fail.
+> Attempting to delete records from other apps will lead to `NotAuthorizedException`.

----

 ### ➕ Aggregating Health Data